flare-s/budget-tracker/README.md

-# expenses-tracker
+# budget-tracker
-An expense tracker project built with React
+A budget tracker project built with React